 About Us

-The LSSA plays a vital role in safeguarding the Cayman Islands’ reputation as a leading international financial centre.
-Through rigorous supervision, constructive engagement, and targeted enforcement where necessary, we aim to strengthen the resilience of the legal sector against money laundering, terrorist financing, and proliferation financing risks.
+LSSA plays a vital role in safeguarding the Cayman Islands’ reputation as a leading international financial centre.
+Through rigorous supervision, constructive engagement, and targeted enforcement where necessary, we aim to strengthen the resilience of the legal services sector against money laundering, terrorist financing, and proliferation financing risks.

 Our Regulatory Functions